 Perhaps Kanye’s use of the colour (or rather lack thereof) in his Yeezy line a few years ago had sparked interest from brands such as Balmain, Marc Jacobs and Giorgio Armani, who seem to be loving the PVC trend this year.
 Even heels and soles are getting the clear treatment, further adding to the playful feel.

-Plumes affixed to all corners of your sandals, heels and flats seems to be the trend of choice for many designers in SS19.
+Plumes affixed to all corners of your sandals, heels and flats seems to be the trend of choice for many designers.

 Valentino’s take combines the chunky trend with colour-matched feathers onto an otherwise cleanly designed pair of sandals.
 Dries Van Noten took a more elegant approach by affixing a flowing wave of feathery goodness on their heels.